qeffects/TypeScriptToLua.github.io/docs/advanced/automated-testing.md

 });
 ```

-So the short version of what’s happening there is the ‘describe’ block is our named collection of tests, this block pertains to the library function and library function alone, next we call it(‘’,()=>{}) in there to name and describe the behaviour of a single test, it’s a regular function so you can call and do anything in there.
-Right here, we’re just using a function in the assert namespace which passes the test if the 2 parameters are exactly equal, and fails if they’re different.
+So the short version of what’s happening there is the ‘describe’ block is our named collection of tests, this collection tests the library function, so we've named it `"Library Function"`

+Next we call it(‘’,()=>{}) in there to name and describe the behaviour of a single test, it’s a regular function, so you can call and do anything in there.
+Here, we’re just using a function in the assert namespace which passes the test if the 2 parameters are exactly equal, and fails if they’re different.

 Alright, so we call our libraryFunction with a set of parameters, and get back some return, then we assert that the return value is equal to a known (correct) value.
 For illustration let’s add another test, since we have a second signature of the function that returns a reversed string, we can try that: